jpaulm/javafbp/README.md

     <tracelocks>false</tracelocks>
     </properties>

-These traces will appear in the project directory under the name `xxxx-fulltrace.txt`, where `xxxx` is the name of the network being run.
+These traces will appear in the project directory (in GitHub if running Eclipse) under the name `xxxx-fulltrace.txt`, where `xxxx` is the name of the network being run.
 Subnets have their own trace output files.

 Two other options are also supported in the properties file: